TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 630,300 videos
+* Total videos: 632,861 videos
-* Total videos found that match keywords: 44,105 videos
+* Total videos found that match keywords: 44,261 videos
+  * Total unprocessed videos: 155 videos
-* Total videos found that are processed and marked: 3,453 videos
+* Total videos found that are processed and marked: 3,454 videos
-  * Information Collection: 2,352 videos
+  * Information Collection: 2,353 videos
   * Non-Giftcard Robux Giveaways: 965 videos
   * Other: 99 videos
   * Phishing: 37 videos